 (1) In a contempt proceeding where the petition for a

 rule to show cause sets forth facts evidencing an immediate danger that the respondent will flee the jurisdiction, conceal a child, or inflict physical abuse on the petitioner or minor children or on dependent adults in petitioner's care, the court may order the attachment of the respondent without prior service of the rule to show cause or the petition for a rule to show cause.
-Bond shall be set unless specifically denied in writing.
+Conditions of release shall be set unless specifically denied in writing.

 (2) A petition for a rule to show cause for violation